-Early in my career, I would set my alarm for 6am acting audition sign ups and spend the entire day waiting in a room full of women who looked almost exactly like me, before finally getting my 30 seconds in the audition room, then running across town to make it to my survival job as a restaurant hostess and cashier before my 5pm shift began.
+Early in my career, I would set my alarm for 6am acting audition sign ups and spend the entire day waiting in a room full of women who looked almost exactly like me, before finally getting my 30 seconds in the audition room.
+Then I would run across town to make it to my survival job as a restaurant hostess and cashier before my 5pm shift began.

 Despite my best attempts to save and get ahead.
-Life, and it’s many unexpected expenses, just kept happening.
+Life and it’s many unexpected expenses, just kept getting in the way

 I recently got an email from a reader that reminded me of that time and the overwhelm of paycheck to paycheck living…

 “I still live paycheck to paycheck and it’s stressful and leaves me feeling immature and a failure as an adult.”